AckeeCZ/ACKLocalization/README.md

 ACKLocalization also now supports plist files.
 Simply prefix the key with plist.NameOfPlist - please note that NameOfPlist is case-sensitive.

 ##### WidgetKit Intent definition plist file
-ACKLocalization also now supports WidgetKit Intent definition plist file.
-Simply prefix the key with widget.NameOfWidgetKitIntentDefinitionFile - please note that NameOfWidgetKitIntentDefinitionFile is case-sensitive.
+ACKLocalization also now supports WidgetKit Intentdefinition file.
+Simply prefix the key with widget.NameOfWidgetKitIntentdefinitionFile - please note that NameOfWidgetKitIntentDefinitionFile is case-sensitive.

 #### Example config file for this case would be